Suggester/Documentation/config/configuration.md

 # Usage of the config command

-The `.config` command allows you to modify how Suggester will interact within your server, you will be able to customize notifications, permissions, reactions and much more!
-We'll dive into it later, for now let's talk about the command itself
+The `.config` command allows you to modify how Suggester will interact within your server, giving you the abiloty to customize notifications, permissions, reactions and much more!
+We'll dive into it later, for now let's talk about the command itself.

 ### How can I use it?

 To edit a configuration element, use `.config [element] [value]` in any channel the bot can read & send messages in.
-There are currently 25+ different settings you can customize, which you can find more information on the table below.
+There are currently 30+ different settings you can customize, which you can find more information on the table below.

 ### Optional Arguments